ljsinclair/featurebase-docs/docs/cloud/my-account/cloud-user-activate-account.md

 You will receive an email when an Administrator invites you to join a FeatureBase organization.

+{: .note}
-NOTE: You may need to add `noreply@molecula.com` and `noreply@verificationemail.com` to your safe-senders list to receive invitation and confirmation emails.
+You may need to add `noreply@molecula.com` and `noreply@verificationemail.com` to your safe-senders list to receive invitation and confirmation emails.

 ### Step 1 - enter your account details